 BRYANT J. BROOKS was elected a director of the Company in 1989, and he serves on its Audit and Executive Compensation Committees.
 Since 1975, Mr. Brooks has been an independent financial consultant in San Francisco, California, specializing in valuation of securities of privately held companies.
-Mr. Brooks received a BS in economics from Yale University in 1950 and an MBA from Harvard University in 1955.
 He serves as a director of Fair, Isaac and Company, Incorporated, a public corporation engaged in the development and sale of business decision-making systems and software.

 JOAN M. MCGRATH joined the Company in 1980 and has been a director since 1982.
 Ms. McGrath served as a Vice President of the Company from 1982 through 1994, at which time she resigned that position.

 She continues to be an employee of the Company with responsibilities in training sales, supervisory and management personnel and general management.
-She graduated from Marymount College in 1961 with a degree in English literature, received a Master of Arts degree in theology from the University of San Francisco in 1969, and then completed her doctoral studies in philosophy at Fordham University in 1971.

 ROBERT P. MCGRATH is the founder of the Company.
 He has been a director and its Chief Executive Officer since the Company's formation in 1979, and its Chairman of the Board since 1988.
 He also served as the Company's President through 1994 and as its Chief Financial Officer until 1993.
 He is a member of the Executive Compensation Committee of the Company's Board of Directors.
-Mr. McGrath graduated from the University of Notre Dame in 1955 with a BS in electrical engineering.

 DELIGHT SAXTON has been with the Company since its inception in 1979.
-She has been a director and the Secretary of the Company since 1982, its Vice President of Administration since 1989, and its Chief Financial Officer since 1993.
-Ms. Saxton also served as the Company's Treasurer from 1982 until 1989.
-She is responsible for administration of personnel and all corporate compliance requirements, monitors the auditing function, and is responsible for the Company's relationships with its bankers and auditors.
+She has been a director and the Secretary of the Company since 1982, its Chief Financial Officer since 1993, and a Senior Vice President since 1997.
+Ms. Saxton also served as the Company's Treasurer from 1982 until 1989, and then as its Vice President of Administration from 1989 until 1997.
+She is responsible for all corporate compliance requirements, monitors the auditing function, and is responsible for the Company's relationships with its bankers and auditors.
 Ms. Saxton is a member of the Audit Committee of the Company's Board of Directors.

 RONALD H. ZECH was elected a director of the Company in 1989, and he serves on its Audit and Executive Compensation Committees.
 In 1994, Mr. Zech was elected President and Chief Operating Officer of GATX Corporation, a New York Stock Exchange listed company.
 In 1995, he was elected Chief Executive Officer of that corporation, and in 1996 was elected its Chairman of the Board.
 GATX is engaged in the business of providing transportation and distribution equipment and related services.
 For the ten years prior to 1994, Mr. Zech had been the President and Chief Executive Officer of GATX's wholly owned subsidiary, GATX Capital Corporation.
 GATX Capital provided lease and loan financing for aircraft, rail and other equipment.
-Mr. Zech received a BS in electrical engineering from Valparaiso University in 1965, and an MBA from the University of Wisconsin in 1967.